aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-14-x-x/public-api-changes-in-aspose-words-14-2-0/_index.md

 ## Document.AutomaticallyUpdateSyles Added to the Public API

-This option allows to get or set a flag which indicates whether the styles in the document are updated to match the styles in the attached template each time the document is opened in Microsoft Word.
+This option enables to get or set a flag which indicates whether the styles in the document are updated to match the styles in the attached template each time the document is opened in Microsoft Word.

 **Usage**